Resolve Poverty Conference Agenda

 4:30pm Networking drinks (until 6pm)

 We encourage all attendees to stay with us for networking following the conference.
-The networking will take place in the venue and free drinks will be available.
+The networking will take place in the venue and free drinks will be available (alcoholic and non-alcoholic).